-As the National Governors Association has advised in a transition guide for new governors, "Performance agreements with each gubernatorial appointee should include established priorities and measures as well as expectations for leadership, teamwork, communications, and integrity."
-10
+As the National Governors Association has advised its guide for governors, "Performance agreements with each gubernatorial appointee should include established priorities and measures as well as expectations for leadership, teamwork, communications, and integrity"11

 Of course, establishing performance agreements is just a beginning.
 These agreements also need to be actively used to monitor and evaluate progress on a regular basis.